morricedev/nlw-together/README.md

 </p>
 ---

-Feito com 💜 by Rocketseat 👋🏻 [Participe da nossa comunidade](https://discord.gg/gKUVrzrPrU)
+Feito com 💜 by Morrice 👋🏻